MacLemon/CongressChecklist/README.md

 ### Manners
 - Be excellent to each other.
 - If you spot somebody not being excellent to someone else, remind them to be excellent and ask them to apologi(s|z)e to the insulted part(y|ies), but only if the insulted wish to receive an apology.
 Sometimes the insulted party will just want to move on and not have any further contact with someone who was coarse to them.
-- If you don't want to be called $swearword, don't behave like one.
 - Help each other out.
 - Read the Code of Conduct and all linked documents at [help.ccc.de][3] and live by it.
 - Ask if it is OK to take a picture BEFORE taking the picture.